CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 Use LIBSVM
 ----------

-    Download LIBSVM, then in Matlab or Octave, do
+    Download LIBSVM_, then in Matlab or Octave, do

          .. code-block:: matlab